 When Forests Turn to Chaos

 First, the worn dirt road that flooded each winter became a sweltering mass of asphalt, casting mirages in drought.
-Then, it was followed by miles of Eucalyptus trees decimated for an overwatered golf course and million-dollar estates.
+Then, million-dollar estates and an overwatered golf course replaced miles of Eucalyptus trees, hundreds decimated during my lifetime.

 I stared in disbelief as I saw people park in multi-car driveways lined with fake grass and painted wood chips, using bottles of weedkiller to subdue what little remnants of nature survived beneath the concrete!
-At this point, my mom called me "tree hugger," and my dad suggested the changes were how
+At that point, my mom called me "tree hugger," and my dad suggested the changes were how the world operated.

-Life continued into adulthood, and I moved to a city where daily air quality warnings alerted people to toxic fumes that choked and overpowered.
-Finally, it became apparent that things would worsen should our relationship with nature remain one of dominance and control.
+Life continued into adulthood, and I moved to a city where daily air quality warnings alerted people to toxic fumes that choked and overpowered!
+Finally, it became apparent that things would only worsen should our relationship with nature remain one of dominance and control.

 Akin to indigenous perspectives, I now view my rural knowledge as a way of helping others cultivate a more harmonious human-Earth relationship in light of the global ecological crisis.

 I play with paint, recording my insights in the form of surrealism.
 My creations depict nature as sentient instead of objects of manipulation, inviting viewers to look closely through child-like eyes.

 Ultimately, I forgive the people who cut down the trees because they know not what they do.
 While the sweet symphony of life whispers today in a ghostly echo of its former glory, I'm so glad that more people are tuning in.